scionwest/Janus/README.md

 ## Project Description

-HelloJanus is a simple database seeding API for seeding databases used with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).
+Janus is a simple database seeding API for seeding databases used with [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).
 It is a NetStandard 2.0 library that can be used to provision a new database for all tests in a test-suite or for each individual test executed.
 Janus can be used to seed the database for your API integration tests, simplifying your API testing significantly.

 ## Download & Install